UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/06-working-with-columns.md

 >
 > Let's get rid of some columns we don't need.
 This will help us work a little faster.
 >
-> We will only keep 10 columns to this dataset.
+> We will only keep 12 columns to this dataset.
 Aim for this order:
 >
 > * Journal title
 > * Alternative title
 > * Keywords
 > * Subjects
 > * Publisher
+> * Society or Institution
 > * Country of Publisher
 > * APC amount
 > * Currency